SirPopiel/Bayesian-ODEs/README.md

 Veneto: 2log(BF_{0,1}): 2.59

-thus confirming a general increase in the contagion speed in Veneto and a general decrease in Lombardia, while always finding a lower mean $\beta$ in Lombardia than in Veneto.
+thus confirming a general increase in the contagion speed in Veneto and a general decrease in Lombardia, while always finding a lower mean beta in Lombardia than in Veneto.
 The presented analysis thus suggests that a classification of regions according different degrees of severity of the epidemic trend was justified, however implying extremely outcomes and medium-term evolutions, too.

 ## Main References